E. T. A. Hoffmann

-Second to the Berlin State Library, the Bamberg State Library owns the world's largest collection of books by and about the Romantic writer, draftsman, and composer E. T. A. Hoffmann (1776–1822), who lived in the Franconian episcopal city from 1808 to 1813.
+Second to the Berlin State Library, the Bamberg State Library owns the world's largest collection of books by and about the Romantic writer, draftsman, and composer E. T. A. Hoffmann (1776–1822), who lived in Bamberg from 1808 to 1813.

 The basis of the Bamberg collection of Hoffmanniana stems from donations by private collectors and the E.T.A.
 Hoffmann Society, which was founded in 1938 in Bamberg.
 The collection of primary sources and secondary research literature in the Bamberg State Library is constantly growing and is available for research.
 Works showing the reception of Hoffmann, such as drawings and prints created by modern artists, are also being acquired.